Neerja Bhanot: Hijacking

-Bhanot was the Senior Flight Purser on Pan Am Flight 73 flying from Bombay to the United States via Karachi and Frankfurt, which was hijacked by four armed men on 5 September 1986.
+Bhanot was the Senior Flight Purser on Pan Am Flight 73, a Boeing 747-121 flying from Bombay to New York via Karachi and Frankfurt, which was hijacked in Karachi by four Palestinian terrorists on 5 September 1986.
 The aircraft was carrying 380 passengers and 13 crew members.
-The terrorists wanted to fly to Cyprus with the goal of freeing Palestinian prisoners in Cyprus.
-Bhanot was able to alert the cockpit crew as soon as the hijackers boarded the plane, and as the plane was on the apron, the three-member cockpit crew of pilot, co-pilot and the flight engineer fled from the aircraft through an overhead hatch in the cockpit.
+The terrorists wanted to fly to Cyprus with the goal of freeing Pakistani prisoners in Cyprus.
+Bhanot was able to alert the cockpit crew as soon as the hijackers boarded the plane, and as the plane was on the apron, the three-member cockpit crew of pilot, co-pilot, and the flight engineer fled from the aircraft through an overhead hatch in the cockpit.
 As the most senior cabin crew member, Bhanot took charge of the situation inside the plane.

 The hijackers were part of the Abu Nidal Organization, a Palestinian terrorist organization backed by Libya; they were targeting Americans and American assets.
-In the early minutes of the hijacking, they identified an Indian-American citizen, dragged him to the exit, shot him dead and threw his body from the plane.
+In the early minutes of the hijacking, they identified an Indian-American citizen, dragged him to the exit, shot him dead, and threw his body from the plane.
 The terrorists then instructed Bhanot to collect the passports of all the passengers so that they could identify the other Americans on board.
 She and the other attendants under her charge hid the passports of the remaining 43 Americans on board, some under a seat and the rest down a garbage chute so that the hijackers could not differentiate between American and non-American passengers.

 After 17 hours, the hijackers opened fire and set off explosives.
 Bhanot opened one of the airplane doors, and even though she could have been the first one to jump out and flee from the aircraft, she did not do so and instead started helping the other passengers escape.
 According to a surviving passenger, "She was guiding the passengers to the emergency exit.
 That is when the terrorists were firing constantly fearing a commando attack.
 They saw Neerja relentlessly trying to help three unaccompanied children, among others, out and that is when they caught her by her hair and shot her point blank."
-A child on board, then aged seven, became a captain for a major airline and has stated that Bhanot has been his inspiration, and that he owes every day of his life to her.
-She was recognized internationally as "the heroine of the hijacking" and became the youngest recipient of the Ashok Chakra Award, India's most prestigious gallantry award for bravery during peacetime.
+A child on board, then aged seven, became a captain for a major airline and has stated that Bhanot has been his inspiration and that he owes every day of his life to her.
+She was recognized internationally as "the heroine of the hijacking" and became the youngest recipient of the Ashoka Chakra Award, India's most prestigious gallantry award for bravery during peacetime.

-In addition to saving the lives of many hostages, Bhanot had also helped prevent the plane from getting off the ground.
+In addition to saving the lives of many hostages, Bhanot also helped prevent the plane from getting off the ground.
 She posthumously received multiple awards for her courage from the Government of United States, and the Tamgha-e-Pakistan from Pakistan, an award given for showing great human kindness.